Inherited rivalry shouldn’t overshadow a British classic as Benn faces Eubank Jr

 Similarities between fathers and sons are more pronounced if the comparisons are made between the boxers in the early stages of their respective careers.
 The fathers were not the finished article when they fought in 1990.

 On Saturday there is growing anticipation at the planned cameos of the warring fathers; Nigel will be there and has been part of his son’s long training camp.
-Chris, meanwhile, will not be in his son’s corner having run out of time to renew his licence.
+Chris, meanwhile, will not be in his son’s corner, having run out of time to renew his licence.
 Instead, expect a lot of preening at ringside.
-And a great fight in the ring - and that is something that has been lost in the weeks since it was announced; this is far more than just a continuation of boxing’s greatest British rivalry, it is a terrific fight.
+And a great fight in the ring – and that is something that has been lost in the weeks since it was announced; this is far more than just a continuation of boxing’s greatest British rivalry, it is a terrific fight.

 Eubank is bigger, but has to lose a few pounds, and Benn is smaller and needs to gain a few.
 The weird science in the noble art is getting the weight right; Benn will not want to come in heavy for the sake of it and Eubank will want to be strong at a specific weight he has not made for about 15 years.
 Eubank has to lose only three, while Benn has to gain as much as 13 pounds.

-Benn is undefeated in 21 fights and Eubank became a better boxer in the two defeats he has suffered in his 34 fights.
+Benn is undefeated in 21 fights and Eubank became a better boxer in the two defeats he has suffered in his 34.
 Benn is seven years younger at 25, but Eubank is still fresh.
 Both have the same ambition that pushed their fathers to the very limits.
 The dads suffered in both of the savage fights they shared; the sons have the same desires and pride.

-This would still be a massive boxing event if their fathers had never known each other.
-Conor and Chris Jr are both attractions and top operators - they have each fought hard to slip the shadows and expectations of their names.
+This would still be a massive boxing event even if their fathers had never known each other.
+Conor and Chris Jr are both attractions and top operators – they have each fought hard to slip the shadows and expectations of their names.

 On Saturday, the old ways will take over when the boys continue the wars of their fathers.
 It feels like 1990 all over again.